"YOU MUST LET GO OF LEGALISM”

 “If you want your churches to grow and make a difference for Jesus, you must let go of legalism and return to grace.
 It’s for the saint too.
 Life is hard and people are hurting.
 They need Jesus’ easy yoke and light burden.
 Legalism’s yoke is heavy, and its burden is impossible to bear…that’s why people are leaving.”

 As a result of this email, I did some real soul searching.
 It led me to research areas that no one ever taught me and I only heard preached about once or twice.
 This is a hot topic that most people don’t want to touch with the proverbial ten foot pole.
+Thousands have read this article over the last several years and it remains one of the most popular topics I discuss.
+The attitude of the average church goer has now prompted me to add some things to what I originally said here.
+Please read this with an open heart and let God's Word speak to you about this matter.

 What is legalism?
 What is it not?
 Do we live by legalism or not?
 Legalism has plagued the church for centuries and has attacked the doctrine of salvation for thousands of years.
 It’s nothing new.
 We still fight it today, though.
 However, it’s not really the same thing as the fight over salvation by grace.
 Or is it?